7 Tips to Stay Healthy When Working From Home

 So, what’s the answer?
 Batch-preparing your week’s meals in advance of course.

 Breakfast might be simple – granola, eggs, sourdough, fruit – but at lunch it can be all too easy to reach for a Pot Noodle or microwave meal.

 We recommend batch-preparing your week’s lunches on the weekend.
 You can even prepare a few weeks’ worth and freeze them.
 Alternatively, make double helpings at dinner and have half for lunch the next day.

 4. Take a Vitamin D Supplement

-It’s a sad truth, but most of us are vitamin D-deficient.
-Which is why Public Health England recommends that everyone takes a supplement during autumn and winter.
+It’s a sad truth that most of us are vitamin D-deficient, which is why Public Health England recommends that everyone takes a supplement during autumn and winter.
 Stay-at-home mandates only exacerbate this nationwide problem.